George Harrison: Living in the Material World

-George Harrison: Living in the Material World is a 2011 documentary film co-produced and directed by Martin Scorsese, based on the life of George Harrison, musician and former member of the Beatles.
-It earned six nominations at the 64th Primetime Emmy Awards, winning two Emmy Awards for Outstanding Directing for Nonfiction Programming and Outstanding Nonfiction Special.
-A companion book was released alongside the film, as well as an album of Harrison's demo recordings called Early Takes: Volume 1.
+George Harrison: Living in the Material World is a 2011 documentary film co-produced and directed by Martin Scorsese, based on the life of musician George Harrison, a former member of the Beatles.
+The film's release was coordinated with both a companion book and an album of Harrison's demo recordings.
+The film earned Emmy Awards for Outstanding Directing for Nonfiction Programming and Outstanding Nonfiction Special.

-Plot
+Premise

-The film follows musician George Harrison's story from his early life in Liverpool, the Beatlemania phenomenon, his travels to India, the influence of Krishna Consciousness movement in his music, and his relevance and importance as a member of the Beatles.
-It consists of previously unseen footage and interviews with Olivia and Dhani Harrison, friends, and many others.
+The film offers a biographical perspective on the life of musician George Harrison, from his early life in Liverpool, the Beatlemania phenomenon, his travels to India, the influence of the International Society for Krishna Consciousness in his music, and his relevance and importance as a member of the Beatles.
+It consists of previously unseen footage alongside a wide range of interviews, including Olivia and Dhani Harrison.

 Appearances

 Production

 After Harrison's death in 2001, various production companies approached his widow Olivia about producing a film about her late husband's life.
 She declined because he had wanted to tell his own life story through his video archive.
 Upon meeting Scorsese, she gave her blessings and signed on to the film project as a producer.

 According to Scorsese, he was attracted to the project because "That subject matter has never left me...The more you're in the material world, the more there is a tendency for a search for serenity and a need to not be distracted by physical elements that are around you.
 His music is very important to me, so I was interested in the journey that he took as an artist.
 The film is an exploration.
 We don't know.
 We're just feeling our way through."

 Throughout 2008 and 2009, Scorsese alternated working between Shutter Island and the documentary.
 Scorsese, his editor David Tedeschi, and a small army of researchers spent five years assembling interviews, music, film clips, photos, and memorabilia.